madanyc/workfront-learn.en/help/custom-data/get-started-with-calculated-fields-and-expressions/get-started-with-calculated-fields-and-expressions.md

 ---
 title: Get started with calculated fields and expressions
 description: Learn how to create expressions in calculated fields to gather unique custom data about the work being done for your organization.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: fbd17f01-9e97-4ead-9a56-7ce4f81255ec
 ---
 # Get started with calculated fields and expressions